Why do we need to sort waste?

 Where should I sort the Christmas present wrapping papers?
 What about tin cast left over from New Year’s Eve?

-Sort the wrapping papers into energy or mixed waste.
+Sort the wrapping papers into mixed waste.
 They cannot be sorted with paper or carton, as they are strongly coated and coloured and have a lot of stickers and tape.

 Tin cast from New Year’s Eve is hazardous waste, as it includes a lot of lead.
 If you will not reuse the tin cast in next year, you can take it to a HSY’s hazardous waste container or a Sortti Station, free of charge.